Are Your Loved Ones Drinking Enough Water?

 Hydration doesn’t just happen in the kitchen.
 Social contact often encourages eating and drinking.
 That’s why we support our clients to take part in community events, garden visits, or relaxed trips to local cafés where drinks and conversation go hand in hand.

-In Trafford and the wider Greater Manchester area, programmes like Age Friendly Salford provide safe, sociable activities that reduce isolation and improve wellbeing.
+Take a look at the social cafes listed in our Live well your way magazine.
 Whether it’s a knit-and-natter session, walking group, or tea morning, these events offer natural opportunities for hydration while enhancing mental and emotional health.

 Volunteering or donating to local charities also strengthens these initiatives and helps them reach those most in need.